 The UC Boards of Regents met for its bimonthly meeting from Tuesday to Thursday.
 The regents discussed the Accellion data breach, their proposed tuition model and future UC development projects.
 (Daily Bruin file photo)

 The Board of Regents, the governing body of the University of California, met for its May meeting from Tuesday to Thursday via teleconference.
-The board discussed the coronavirus outbreak, potential fall plans and funding, and it also voted on the use of standardized testing during the meeting.
+The board discussed its proposed cohort tuition model, the Accellion file transfer data breach and new development projects across the UC system.

 searching for more articles...